LaurentiuCristofor/Proteus/README.md

 #### ORDERING commands

-These commands change the order of the lines of a file.
+These commands change the order of the lines or columns of a file.

 * I - (I)nvert file
 * S - (S)ort file